thm-projects/arsnova.click-v2/documentation/HowToCreateCustomTheme.md

     - - -

-13. To generate a preview image, run both the backend and the frontend, then navigate to `src/assets/jobs` with your terminal and paste `node --experimental-modules --experimental-json-modules GenerateImages.mjs --command=all --host=http://localhost:4200 --root=true` into it.
+13. To generate a preview image [run the frontend](./Frontend-Installationguide.md) and navigate to `src/assets/jobs` with your terminal and paste `node --experimental-modules --experimental-json-modules GenerateImages.mjs --command=all --host=http://localhost:4200 --root=true` into it.
 This might take a while.